- To Be With You feat. John Beasley

 Brian Swartz has released five jazz albums as a leader: "There’s Only Me" (Noir Records 2000), "Live at the Jazz Bakery" (Summit Records 2005), "Three" (Summit Records 2006) and "Portraiture" (Summit Records 2014), "To Be With You" (DistroKid 2020).
 As an arranger, he has had commissions from the Ron Jones Influence Orchestra and Moorpark College, and has served as staff arranger for The Luckman Jazz Orchestra, John Beasley’s Monk’estra, Oingo Boingo Former Members and the ABC TV show, "Duets".

 Brian Swartz is proud to announce that his latest album, "To Be With You," is now available on Apple Music, Spotify and Amazon!
 Brian's 5th jazz album is his 1st to feature his vocals, backed by an all star band including Steve Cotter on guitar, Chris Colangelo on bass and Kendall Kay on drums.
-Also featuring Grammy Nominated guest artists John Beasley Fender Rhodes and Scott Healy on Hammond Digital B3, and tenor saxophonist Keith Fiddmont.
+Also featuring Grammy Nominated guest artists John Beasley on Fender Rhodes (Courtesy of Mack Avenue Records) and Scott Healy on Hammond Digital B3, and tenor saxophonist Keith Fiddmont.